-- Enter the formula above and press Enter
+- Enter the complete formula and press Enter and fetch the data.

-The table corresponds with what we have in our original spreadsheet.
-And thanks to IMPORTRANGE, any updates or changes on the original table will result in a corresponding change here.
+The table corresponds with what we have in the original spreadsheet.
+And thanks to IMPORTRANGE, any updates or changes on the original table will result in a corresponding change in the new sheet.

-The usefulness of this combination lies in utilizing the best each function has to offer.
+The usefulness of the QUERY and IMPORTRANGE combination lies in utilizing the best each function has to offer.
 So let us look at more examples.

-Example 2: Retrieve a specific column from an external spreadsheet using the QUERY function and IMPORTRANGE in Google Sheets
+Example 2: Retrieve a specific column from an external spreadsheet using the QUERY function with IMPORTRANGE in Google Sheets